Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Experiments

-In order to more comprehensively analyze the proposed methods, we assess the parameter number (Params) and computational complexity of SAGRN and SEGRN, while the latter is shown in the form of floating-point operations per second (FLOPs), and the results are shown in Table \ref{complexity}.
-Basing on the backbone network of FCN, we simultaneously compare the performance of the proposed SAGR and SEGR with other existing commonly employed non-local contexts capturing modules that utilize self-attention mechanism, including PAM\cite{danet}, RCCA\cite{ccnet} and CAM\cite{danet}, where the recurrent number $R$ of RCCA is set to 2 to keep consistent with the original literature.
+To more comprehensively analyze the proposed methods, we assess the parameter number (Params) and computational complexity of SAGRN and SEGRN, while the latter is shown in the form of floating-point operations per second (FLOPs), and the results are shown in Table \ref{complexity}.
+Based on the backbone network of FCN, we simultaneously compare performances of the proposed SAGR and SEGR with other existing commonly employed non-local context capturing modules that utilize self-attention mechanisms, including PAM\cite{danet}, RCCA\cite{ccnet} and CAM\cite{danet}, where the recurrent number $R$ of RCCA is set to 2 to keep consistent with the original literature.
 It can be seen that our methods perform better than other modules since they achieve competitive accuracies with fewer computations.
-Concretely, for the square Indian Pines dataset, the inner product operations in PAM and recurrent RCCA are separately implemented $N^2$ and $4N\sqrt{N}$ times, while the proposed SAGR only needs $K^2+NK$ times, where $N$ is the pixel number of the input feature, $K$ is the number of spatial descriptor, in practice $K\ll N$.
+Concretely, on the square Indian Pines dataset, the inner product operations in PAM and RCCA are separately implemented $N^2$ and $4N\sqrt{N}$ times, while the proposed SAGR only needs $K^2+NK$ times, where $N$ is the pixel number of input features, $K$ is the number of spatial descriptors, in practice $K\ll N$.
 In SEGRN, the complexity of SEGR is less than CAM since the feature $F$ is downsampled before implementing graph reasoning.
-The ``AB’’ in Table \ref{complexity} represents the auxiliary branch in SAGRN.
-Although the accuracies of FCN+PAM on Indian Pines dataset are close to FCN+SAGR+AB, it may not tackle some larger scenes such as the University of Houston dataset at one time due to the issue that out of memory, which unavoidably affects the classification.
-Actually, in our experiments, the combination of FCN, SAGR and AB equals to SAGRN, while FCN+SEGR equals to SEGRN.
+Although the accuracies of FCN+PAM on the Indian Pines dataset are close to that of FCN+SAGR+AB, due to memory issues, it may not be able to handle some large scenes at once, such as the University of Houston dataset, which unavoidably affects practical applications.
+Actually, in our experiments, the combination of FCN, SAGR, and AB equals SAGRN, while FCN+SEGR equals SEGRN.

-We also evaluate the stability of the proposed methods.
-Specifically, we separately adopt different percent of training samples of Table \ref{indian_dataset_tab}, and the corresponding accuracies are shown in Table \ref{sample_acc}.
-It is obvious that the SEGRN is more robust than SAGRN since its OA higher than 80\% even if only 20\% of the training samples are available, while SAGRN drops almost half the accuracies.
-Nevertheless, by fusing the extracted spatial and spectral graph contexts, more than 90\% of pixels are classified correctly in SSGRN when only 40\% training samples are known, reflecting the stability of the proposed methods in the case of few samples.